garzon/obfacros/README.md

 obfacros - a set of macros written in C++14 with g++5, that can be used to obfuscate your c/c++ code, to make it harder for reverse-engineering.

-I use this to generate the CTF challenge of "Obfuscating Macros I/II" in DDCTF/*ctf 2019.
+I use this to generate the CTF challenge of "Obfuscating Macros I/II" in `DDCTF` / `*ctf` 2019.

 ## Demo